Fort Loudoun Lake

-Fort Loudoun Reservoir takes its name from the 18th-century British fort built on a nearby site during the French and Indian War.
-The fort was named for John Campbell, the fourth Earl of Loudoun, commander of British forces in North America at the time.
+Fort Loudoun Reservoir takes its name from mid-18th-century Fort Louden, a British fortress built on a nearby site during the French and Indian War.
+The fort was named for John Campbell, 4th Earl of Loudoun, commander of British forces in North America at the time.

 Fort Loudoun is a popular recreation destination, known for bass fishing, boating, and birdwatching.
 The tailwater area immediately below the dam is an excellent site for viewing a variety of waterbirds, including herons, cormorants, gulls, osprey, and bald eagles.

 The reservoir is connected by a short canal to Tellico Reservoir on the nearby Little Tennessee River.
 Water is diverted through the canal to Fort Loudoun for power production.
 The canal also offers commercial barges access to Tellico without the need for a lock.
 Barges passing through the Fort Loudoun lock carry about half a million tons of cargo a year.

-In popular culture

-The reservoir is mentioned in the Knoxville-based V-Roys song "Over the Mountain".